syncfusion-content/asp.netwebforms-docs/aspnet/FileExplorer/Behavior-Settings.md

     {% endhighlight %}

-## Customize the Ajax request settings
+## Customize the AJAX request settings

 As you already know FileExplorer is a client – server based control and each action performed in the client sends an Ajax request to the server to perform the server side operations.
-While the Ajax request, the Ajax configurations can be customized through “[AjaxSettings](http://help.syncfusion.com/js/api/ejfileexplorer#members:ajaxsettings)” property.
+While the AJAX request, the AJAX configurations can be customized through “[AjaxSettings](http://help.syncfusion.com/js/api/ejfileexplorer#members:ajaxsettings)” property.

 You can see the following requests passed during the **client – server** actions: